fairouzK/Container-NFT/README.md

 #### If the receiver decides to abandon/auction the Cargo

 7. The receiver sends a notice to auction the cargo.
-8. The last transporter transfers the NFT ownership to the shipping agent using the .
+8. The last transporter approves the manager SC using the approveOperator() function in the ContainerNFT SC.
-9. The shipping agent auctions the cargo.
+9. The shipping agent sets the starting bid amount, and auction duration and auctions the cargo.
+10. After the auction ends, the cargo ownership is transferred to th ehighest bidder.